Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/codecs/vpXfamily.md

 for encoding.
 One important note here is that the values of this parameter are in the form of $$2^{x}$$ meaning that the number of columns and rows with these values is actually 4 and 2 respectively.
-Tiles cannot be bigger than 65536 pixels in area.
+Tiles cannot be smaller than 65536 pixels in area.

 ##### `--threads=8`